Visas for Israel

 Citizens of Australia, Canada, New Zealand, South Africa, the United Kingdom and the United States of America do not need a visa to enter Israel.

-Before travelling, foreigners must ensure that their passport is valid for at least six months after the date of travel, and it must have space for an entry stamp.
+Before travelling, foreigners must ensure that their passport is valid for at least six months beyond the date of travel, and it must have space for an entry stamp.
 It is also worth checking country-specific visa requirements with the Israeli Ministry of Foreign Affairs.

 It may also be possible to extend one’s stay in Israel beyond three months.
 In order to do so, expats should apply at a branch of the Ministry of Interior in Israel.